-Criticism of the Decree-Law No. 36/2025, which changes the rules for the recognition of Italian citizenship by descent, marked the final report of the Constitutional Affairs Committee of the Italian Senate, this Wednesday (16).
-The vote on the amendments begins on April 23.
-The text should be taken to the Senate plenary between May 6 and 8.
+Criticism of the Decree-Law No. 36/2025Amendments to the rules for recognizing Italian citizenship by descent were highlighted in the final report of the Italian Senate's Constitutional Affairs Committee on Wednesday (16).
+Voting on the amendments begins on April 23.
+The text is expected to be brought to the Senate floor between May 6 and 8.

 The parties had until 17 pm this Wednesday, April 16, to present amendments to bill 1432, which converts the decree-law of March 28, 2025 into law.